Campus Job Descriptions

 - Must be able to communicate effectively by phone and email on a daily basis.

 - Must be able to provide and understand verbal/visual information from supervisors and to local community area personnel and general public.

-- Must be able to work with Microsoft Office products.
+- Must be able to work with Microsoft Office and Google products.

 - Must be able to operate office equipment proficiently.